-Since 1998, Health2 Resources’ founder and president, Katherine H. Capps and her award-winning team have helped more than 35 clients—publicly traded, private sector, not-for-profit and advocacy organizations—meet advocacy, policy, outreach, marketing and awareness goals.
-H2R identifies new customer segments; conducts research; designs strategies to strengthen market position; and consults with clients to enhance program effectiveness.
+Katie has a long history of collaboration in multi-stakeholder environments.
+As Health2 Resources’ founder and president, she and her team have helped more than 35 clients meet advocacy, policy, outreach, marketing and awareness goals.
 H2R was instrumental in the launch of the Patient-Centered Primary Care Collaborative, lending expertise for organizational development and marketing and communications.

 She has served on the board of the Washington Adventist Health Foundation, the Institute for Health and Productivity Management (advisory board), the Healthcare Industry Access Initiative and Emmi Solutions.
 She has served on the board of the National Business Coalition on Health and its national advisory board, and on the NCQA purchaser committee.
 She writes on topics relating to quality, health care cost, market-based health care reform and the value of shared health information.